activecollab/authentication/README.md

 ## To Do

-1. Consider adding previously used passwords repository, so library can enforce no-repeat policy for passwords,
+1. Consider adding previously used passwords repository, so library can enforce no-repeat policy for passwords.
 1. Add `onAuthentication()`, `onAuthorization()`, `onDeauthentication()` events to `AuthenticationInterface`.
+1. Remove deprecated `AuthenticationInterface::setOnAuthenciatedUserChanged()`.